solde/Par/ParTeo.md

 ## Cut-off control

-If tree strategy is in use, whan a certain number of task are created or the granulation si too small or in a certain number of recursive calls; you can change the strategy to Leaf in order to reduce overhead.
+If tree strategy is in use, when a certain number of task are created or the granulation si too small or in a certain number of recursive calls; you can change the strategy to Leaf in order to reduce overhead.

+## Task ordering constraints

+### Dependences

+#### Constrains in the paralel execution of tasks

+* Task ordering costraints
+>    They force the execution of tasks in a requiered order
+* Data sharing constraints
+>    They force the access to data to fulfil certain properties.

+### Task ordering constraints

+* Control flow constraints
+>   The creation of a task depends on the outcome (decision) of one or more previous tasks.
+* Data flow constraints
+>   The execution of a task can not startuntil one or more previous tasks have computed some data.

+### Task synchronization in Open MP

+* Thread barriers
+>   Wait for all threads to finish previous work.
+* Task barriers
+    *  taskwait
+>               Suspends the current task waiting on the completion of child tasks of the current task. (stand-alone directive).
+    *  taskgorup
+>               Suspends the current task at the end of structured block waiting on completion of child tasks of the current task and their descendent tasks

+* Task dependences

+### Task dependences

+* IN
+* Out
+* InOut

+You can creat a dependence of a part of a task.
+For example a coss-iteration dependence.

+*